 Click the New mapping button.

-The New Mapping dialog opens in the sidebar.
+The New Mapping dialog opens.

 Set the values for the mapping settings.
 For a complete description of each setting, see Mapping Settings.